USS Cole bombing: Attack

 The sailors injured in the explosion were taken to the United States Army's Landstuhl Regional Medical Center near Ramstein, Germany, before being sent to the United States.
-The attack was the deadliest against a U.S. naval vessel since the Iraqi attack on USS Stark on 17 May 1987.
-The asymmetric warfare attack was organized and directed by the terrorist organization al-Qaeda.
-In June 2001, an al-Qaeda recruitment video featuring Osama bin Laden boasted about the attack and encouraged similar attacks.
+The attack was the deadliest against a U.S. naval vessel since an Iraqi aircraft's attack on USS Stark on 17 May 1987.
+The asymmetric warfare attack was organized and directed by the terrorist organization Al-Qaeda.
+In June 2001, an Al-Qaeda recruitment video featuring Osama bin Laden boasted about the attack and encouraged similar attacks.

 Al-Qaeda had previously attempted a similar but less publicized attack on the U.S. Navy destroyer USS The Sullivans while in port at Aden on 3 January 2000, as a part of the 2000 millennium attack plots.
 The plan was to load a boat full of explosives and detonate them near The Sullivans.
 However, the boat was so overladen that it sank, forcing the attack to be abandoned.

-Planning for the October attack was discussed at the Kuala Lumpur al-Qaeda Summit from 5 to 8 January, shortly after the failed attempt.
-Along with other plotters, the summit was attended by future 11 September hijacker Khalid al-Mihdhar, who then traveled to San Diego, California.
-On 10 June 2000, Mihdhar left San Diego to visit his wife in Yemen at a house also used as a communications hub for al-Qaeda.
+Planning for the October attack was discussed at the Kuala Lumpur Al-Qaeda Summit from 5 to 8 January, shortly after the failed attempt.
+Along with other plotters, the summit was attended by future September 11 hijacker Khalid al-Mihdhar, who then traveled to San Diego, California.
+On 10 June 2000, Mihdhar left San Diego to visit his wife in Yemen at a house also used as a communications hub for Al-Qaeda.
 After the bombing, Yemeni Prime Minister Abdul Karim al-Iryani reported that Mihdhar had been one of the key planners of the attack and had been in the country at the time of the attacks.
-He later returned to the United States to participate in the 9/11 hijack of American Airlines Flight 77, which flew into the Pentagon, killing 184 people.
+He later returned to the United States to participate in the 9/11 hijacking of American Airlines Flight 77, which flew into the Pentagon, killing 184 people.